Cello - 2018 Finalist

 British cellist Maxim Calver made his concerto debut with the CBSO in Symphony Hall, Birmingham as part of the Grand Final of BBC Young Musician 2018.
 He has performed in major venues throughout the UK and Europe, including Wigmore Hall, the Royal Festival Hall and BOZAR (Brussels).
 In September he takes up a scholarship at the Royal College of Music.

 British cellist Maxim Calver made his concerto debut in Symphony Hall, Birmingham as part of the Grand Final of BBC Young Musician 2018.
-His performance of Tchaikovsky’s Variations on a Rococo Theme with the City of Birmingham Symphony Orchestra conducted by Mark Wigglesworth was broadcast live on BBC Radio 3 and BBC4.
+His performance of Tchaikovsky’s Rococo Variations with the City of Birmingham Symphony Orchestra, broadcast live on BBC Radio 3 and BBC 4, was praised for its ‘natural ease’ and ‘emotional lyricism’.
 Earlier in the competition he won the Strings Category Final performing works by Lutoslawski, Brahms and Stravinsky.

-Maxim has performed in major venues throughout the UK and Europe, including Wigmore Hall, the Royal Festival Hall and BOZAR (Brussels).
-Festival appearances include the Gstaad Menuhin Festival in Switzerland, Southwold Arts Festival and the Wimbledon International Festival, where his performance of Delius’ Cello Sonata was singled out for its ‘depth of tone and passionate intensity’ (Planet Hugill, 2014).
+Highlights this season include a performance of Brahms’ Double Concerto in Cadogan Hall, London with Tianyou Ma (finalist of the International Menuhin Violin Competition 2018) and recitals throughout the UK and Guernsey.
+Maxim has also performed at many prestigious venues including Wigmore Hall, the Royal Festival Hall and BOZAR (Brussels).
+Festival appearances include the Gstaad Menuhin Festival in Switzerland, Southwold Arts Festival and the Wimbledon International Festival, where his performance of Delius’ cello sonata was singled out for its ‘depth of tone and passionate intensity’ (Planet Hugill, 2014).

 “The lasting impression from this performance was of a finely graded balance between the score’s Classical reserve and Romantic expression. ”